IMSA GT Championship: GTP era

 In 1981, purpose-built GTP cars (Grand Touring Prototypes) appeared in the championship, and were similar to the new FIA Group C cars which would be introduced to the World Endurance Championship from 1982.
 The main difference between the two categories was that the former had no emphasis on fuel consumption which was highlighted by Derek Bell saying "Race fans do not come to races to watch an economy run."
 Brian Redman was the first GTP champion, driving a Lola T600 with a Chevrolet engine.
 March also fielded prototypes, with Al Holbert winning the 1983 championship with a Chevrolet powered car, changing to Porsche power later in the season; and Randy Lanier a year later with Chevrolet power.
 1984 also saw the introduction of the Porsche 962, which dominated the series from '85 to '87.
 Nissan then took control of the series in 1988, but faced challenges from Jaguar, Porsche, and Toyota throughout the next three years.
-Toyota was quickest in 1992 and 1993, at the end of the GTP era, as Dan Gurney's All American Racers team campaigned the Eagle Mk III, a car so dominant that it has been blamed for the demise of the class.
+Toyota was quickest in 1992 and 1993, at the end of the GTP era, as Dan Gurney's All American Racers team campaigned the Eagle MkIII, a car so dominant that it has been blamed for the demise of the class.
 Along with the GTP cars, the Camel Lights cars, a smaller capacity, non-turbocharged, lower powered prototype category was introduced in 1985.
 Argo Racing Cars was the first 'Lights' Champions, followed by Spice Engineering.
 Other well known participants were the Tiga, Royale, Alba, Fabcar, and Kudzu.